Curry chicken salad is a treat! Sweet curry adds an Indian inspired kick to classic chicken salad, making this a great twist on an old favorite.

-I fell in love with curried chicken salad when I tried it from a small Santa Barbara area sandwich chain called Panino’s.
-We would order office takeout from them every few weeks, and it was one of the days where I was more likely to purchase my lunch than bring from home because the sandwiches, salads, and soups were delicious!
-One of my favorite orders was the curried chicken salad salad, where they would basically scoop some of their curried chicken salad on a bed of lettuce and top with a balsamic vinaigrette.
+I fell in love with curry chicken salad when I tried it from a small Santa Barbara area sandwich chain called Panino’s.
+We would order office takeout from them every few weeks, and it was one of the few days I’d treat myself and order out.
+One of my favorite orders was the curried chicken salad salad – a scoop some of their curried chicken salad on a bed of lettuce.
 It was delicious, simple, and perfect to enjoy on a picnic table outside overlooking the vineyard.
 That office did have an amazing view.

 The biggest impact on the overall flavor comes from your choice of curry powder.
 Curry powders are a mix of other spices to make a certain flavor profile.
 This salad calls for an Indian curry powder, use the mild version and not the hot.
-Depending on the brand, the strength of the curry flavor will vary, so feel free to adjust if necessary to add a little more oomph to your salad.
-The powder I used here was purchased from my local international grocery store, I have made this salad before using a curry from the regular grocery store and I feel like I may have needed to add a little more, but I don’t typically measure when I make this, so can’t accurately attest to how much I used.
+Depending on the brand, the strength of the curry flavor will vary, so feel free to adjust if necessary to add a little more oomph to your chicken salad.

 - 2 cups chicken, chopped or shredded

-- ½ cup toasted pine nuts, slivered almonds, or pepitas
+- 1/4 cup toasted pine nuts, slivered almonds, or pepitas (optional)

 - Combine the chicken, cranberries, almonds, and jicama in a large mixing bowl.